-- 25 Just-Right Plays for Emergent Readers by Carol Pugliano-Martin - My First Acting Book: Acting Technique for Beginners by Kristen Dabrowski - Learning Through Theatre: The Changing Face of Theatre in Education by Anthony Jackson
+- My First Acting Book: Acting Technique for Beginners by Kristen Dabrowski - Learning Through Theatre: The Changing Face of Theatre in Education by Anthony Jackson

-- Use basic analysis skills to perform a character within a scene. - Performance rubrics - Performance task checklist - Written or Drawn Work (using technology when appropriate): - Sharing feelings, dreams, and wishes about theatre and acting. - Planning and documenting acting process (sketching or collecting ideas for acting). o Personal responses to performances.
+- Written or Drawn Work (using technology when appropriate): - Sharing feelings, dreams, and wishes about theatre and acting. - Planning and documenting acting process (sketching or collecting ideas for acting). - Personal responses to performances.

-Performance Rubrics
+Performance Rubric